strachowski/Swift-cfenv/README.md

   - `vcap` - JSON object that provides values when running locally for the `VCAP_APPLICATION` and `VCAP_SERVICES` environment variables.
 This JSON object can have application and/or services properties, whose values are the same as the values serialized in the `VCAP_APPLICATION` and `VCAP_SERVICES` variables.
 Please, note that, when running locally, the `url` and `urls` properties of the `AppEnv` instance are not based on the `vcap` application object.
 Also, note that the `vcap` property is ignored if not running locally.

 ### `AppEnv`
-An instance of the `AppEnv` class has the following properties:
+An instance of the `AppEnv` structure has the following properties:

 - `isLocal`: Bool property is set to true if the VCAP_APPLICATION environment variable was set.
 - `app`: A JSON object version of the VCAP_APPLICATION environment variable.